How Brex uses Signadot to scale developer testing across 100s of Engineers

 The Problem: Unmaintained Preview Environments

+Preview environments in Kubernetes namespaces, while powerful at inception, were hitting significant operational roadblocks.
 Brex implemented a system a few years ago to use duplicated namespaces to create isolated environments for developer testing and experimentation.
-By providing access to these namespaces directly to developers, it ensured ‘inner loop’ testing, described in more detail below.

 Brex developers ran enough microservices in each of these environments that they were soon pushing the scaling limits of a single Kubernetes control plane.
 Availability issues eventually pushed some teams to test more in staging, abandoning their preview environment services to disrepair.
-Developers would notice these unmaintained services and attribute problems to the platform.
-The platform team scaled the system to multiple clusters, but the unmaintained services continued to be tested primarily in staging.

 “The primary problem is just the cost of getting something wrong or breaking something in a preview environment was never high enough to prevent folks from leaving things broken.
 And so they were constantly in a state of disrepair.”
+Connor Braa · Software Engineering Manager, Brex

 Reliability problems with duplicated environments

-“There was a group of teams building very important product features that just eschewed development against preview environments entirely, and instead focused on unit tests.
+The downstream effects of reliability problems with duplicated dev environments lead to behavior almost like a natural stream.
+As Connor noted, “There was a group of teams building very important product features that just eschewed development against preview environments entirely, and instead focused on unit tests.
 After unit tests, it was tested on Staging, and were required to use feature flags way more heavily.
 It made the data quality and reliability problems with moving to staging way worse.”

-Business effects of poor reliability of previews.
+Business effects of poor reliability of previews

 While previous sections have touched on how unreliable preview environments affect the development lifecycle, these issues have real effects on business goals as well.
-Costs are one concern.

 “The other big problem is cost, having isolated environments for our internal software that’s hundreds of microservices solely for the purpose of testing gets insanely expensive.
 We’re talking about replicating 800+ services just so a developer can test changes on 1-2 services.
 That’s a great deal of compute and memory.”
+Connor Braa · Software Engineering Manager, Brex

 What about some hidden costs?
 When the team doesn’t feel like they’re working at their best level, it can hurt retention, job satisfaction, and performance.
 Connor describes it as “developers not feeling like they have the tools to ship the level of quality of software that they want to ship.”
+With single developer hires costing six figures, it’s worth asking if your team can afford to lose engineers because your best people are frustrated when they can’t ship code.

 Signadot: testing on staging with isolation

 The adoption of Signadot, which allows isolating sandboxes within a shared cluster, meant that Staging could be used as an environment where developers can experiment without conflicting with others’ work.
-This is superior to an entire isolated cluster for a developer in a number of ways, but to start with cost: only the ‘sandboxed’ services that a developer wants to manipulate need to be run separately from the main Staging baseline services.
+Only the ‘sandboxed’ services that a developer wants to manipulate need to be run separately from the main Staging baseline services.
 With a time-to-live setting, sandboxes can shut down after a certain amount of time meaning no huge infrastructure bills to run services that no one ever uses.

 The Culture of Staging

-“Staging has always been a place where we have a bit higher standard.
+A key benefit for Brex of the switch to Signadot is that it didn’t require a major change in practices, but helped lead to a cultural change of running both unit tests and integration tests as part of an ‘inner loop’ before the deploy process.
+As Connor put it, “Staging has always been a place where we have a bit higher standard.
 It needs to be working, and there are real business consequences when it breaks.
 Being able to run Signadot in Staging alleviates this pressure where no one wants to maintain a separate dev environment just for dev testing.”

-“The data quality that we have on Staging and Production is so much higher in terms of being able to test stuff in a realistic way [...] we could solve this [on developer environments] but it would require a huge cultural shift to prioritize realistic data on a replication environment.
+Another benefit is the quality of the data.
+As Connor continued, “The data quality that we have on Staging and Production is so much higher in terms of being able to test stuff in a realistic way […] we could solve this [on developer environments] but it would require a huge cultural shift to prioritize realistic data on a replication environment.
 As a platform team changing everyone’s behavior isn’t a road we want to go down.”

 Accelerating Testing: A Tale of Two Loops

 Any time your shop is larger than three engineers, there are two ways that code changes are tested.
 In one loop the developer changes the code and sees the results of the changes with testing.
 This ‘inner loop’ is fast, with the person who wrote the code seeing the feedback right away.
-It is by definition fast, with the information flowing to the person best suited to fix the problem.
+On the ‘outer loop’, changes are validated after code has been reviewed and merged to “main”.
+Brex wants developers to find as many bugs as possible on their inner loop.

 With Signadot, individual developers can manually create a sandbox and perform highly accurate tests of their services on a shared cluster with all needed dependencies.
 This, combined with unit tests, greatly expands the number of problems identified before a pull request is submitted.
-With more issues found in the inner testing loop, the result is a huge improvement in developer velocity.

 By the numbers: cost, velocity, and user satisfaction